Nathaniel Bar-Jonah: Arrest and discovery

 Police investigations conducted years after Ramsay's disappearance determined that Bar-Jonah had access to his mother's off-white, four-door 1978 Toyota Corolla the day Ramsay vanished, and that his mother and brother were out of town for a funeral.
 It was moreover determined that Bar-Jonah did not work on the day of the disappearance, nor on the days immediately preceding.

 Two days after the property searches, Bellusci was granted a second search warrant for any documents and photographic material.
 While searching Bar-Jonah's apartment, detectives found a list of fifty-four boys' names called "Lake Webster," which were later identified as boys from Bar-Jonah's youth in Massachusetts, including three of whom he had been convicted of abducting in the mid-1970s–and a "Zackery Ramsey," followed by the word "DIED."
 Furthermore, dozens of newspaper clippings were found in Bar-Jonah's apartment following the Ramsay case.
-Hundreds of thousands of photographs of children, and undeveloped film containing sexual images of Bar-Jonah and three unidentified boys, were also recovered.
+Hundreds of thousands of photographs of children, and undeveloped film containing sexual images of Bar-Jonah and three Native American boys, who later testified against him, were also recovered.

 A former roommate of Bar-Jonah described finding clothes in his apartment which appeared to match those Ramsay was wearing the day he disappeared, in addition to bloody gloves.
 Another roommate claimed that Bar-Jonah sometimes spontaneously brought up Ramsay in conversations; once, a few days before he disappeared, and another time when he said that Ramsay would never be found because he had been "chopped up" and the parts scattered in different places.
 Investigators also found notebooks with seemingly arbitrary characters which were believed to be coded writing.
 With the help of the FBI, and after months of effort, the writing was decoded; in the notebooks, Bar-Jonah described torturing and eating children; there were also macabre recipes involving children's body parts.

 On July 5, 2000, Montana police charged Bar-Jonah with kidnapping and sexual assault, as well as the kidnapping and sexual assault of three other boys, and the murder of Zach Ramsay.
 Bar-Jonah was held at the Cascade County jail in Great Falls.
 He pleaded innocent to all of the charges.
 Prosecutors announced they would be seeking the death penalty.